sriramsridhar/scheduler/README.md

 docker-compose down
 ```

+## Future Enhancements
+Check the `Features.md` file for planned enhancements including:
+- Cron expression support
+- File upload for scripts
+- Email/Slack notifications
+- User authentication
+- Workflow builder
+- And more!

 ---

-Feel free to extend the app with more features!
+Feel free to contribute to the app with more features!